Resolution 24-17: EASY ACCESS THEATER

 Remarks | |

-Whereas | Upon visiting a United States Institute of Theater Technology conference, the Assistant to the Scenic Studio Supervisor Olivia Gforer was approached by many people decrying the inaccessibility of UTA's theater architecture, performances, and academic programs. |
+Whereas | The University of Texas at Arlington’s fine arts program is renowned for its productions and academic quality, however while visiting a United States institution of Theater Technology conference, the assistant to the scenic studio supervisor Olivia Gforer was approached by many people decrying the inaccessibility of UTAs theater, architecture, performances and academic programs; and, |

-Whereas | The University of Texas at Arlington Fine Arts program is renowned for its productions and academic quality, as well as how difficult it is for students with disabilities to interact with.
-The fine arts as a source of income and education should not be exclusive by any means, especially not the ability to enjoy a show. |
+Whereas | the fine arts as a source of income and education should not be exclusive by any means, especially the ability to enjoy a show; and, |

-Be It Further Resolved That | Closed captioning devices are provided for Deaf and Hard-of-Hearing individuals.
-Touch Tours, or tours that allow blind or low vision audience members can explore the stage and props for better a better experience.
-Braille, Large Print, and High Contrast programs and flyers are provided in similar proportion to other forms of communication.
-Restrooms are remodeled or provided to meet 2010 ADA standards.
-Accessible seating is provided in the front and along every row of the theater.
-ASL Interpreters are provided for no additional cost at every show, which may be staffed by students or faculty in the ASL & Deaf Studies Minor and those who can prove fluency in American Sign Language.
-The University will fine any person or group who purposefully destroys or inhibits accessibility or the quality/condition of any accessible architecture or features of the theater or design studio. |
+Be It Further Resolved That | Closed captioning devices are provided for Deaf and Hard-of-Hearing individuals, Touch Tours- tours that allow blind or low vision audience members can explore the stage and props for better a better experience- Braille, Large Print, and High Contrast programs and flyers are provided in similar proportion to other forms of communication, ASL Interpreters be provided for no additional cost at every show, which may be staffed by students or faculty in the ASL & Deaf Studies Minor and/or those who can prove fluency in American Sign Language; and the University provides suitable items for the sensory bags that are available for every show that occurs in the theater. |